raspberrypilearning/from-me-to-you/en/step_3.md

 Is it easy to know what to do?
 If not, click on **See Project Page** and read the **Instructions** section.

-Investigate the [digital cards](https://scratch.mit.edu/studios/27073994){:target=”_blank”} in the Scratch studio or try the same projects below:
+Investigate some digital cards, which you can find in the [Scratch studio](https://scratch.mit.edu/studios/27073994){:target="_blank"} or below:

 **Space thank you**: [See Project Page](https://scratch.mit.edu/projects/461080920){:target="_blank"}
 <div class="scratch-preview">